xcube-dev/xcube/docs/source/cli/xcube_optimize.md

     Usage: xcube optimize [OPTIONS] CUBE

-      Optimize data cube for faster access.
+      Optimize xcube dataset for faster access.

-      Reduces the number of metadata and coordinate data files in data cube given by CUBE.
+      Reduces the number of metadata and coordinate data files in xcube dataset given by CUBE.
 Consolidated cubes open much faster especially from remote locations, e.g. in object storage, because obviously much less HTTP requests are required to fetch initial cube meta information.
 That is, it